Modbus-Monitor/docs/docs/products/mapper/user-manual.md

 Think of it like this: your devices are already talking over RS485 cables. **Modbus Mapper Pro lets you watch, forward, or share that communication safely**.

-**Three Simple Things It Does:**

-1. **Spy on existing communication** (Mode 1: Listen Only Mode)

-      - Connect to a live RS485 line and watch devices talk
-      - See every request and response in real time
-      - Automatically discover register addresses without documentation
-      - Zero risk — the software does not transmit anything

-2. **Forward and monitor** (Mode 2: Pass-Through Mode)

-      - Place Modbus Mapper Pro between a master and slave
-      - Traffic flows normally while you watch every frame
-      - View decoded data, timing, CRC, and register details
-      - Ideal for debugging communication issuesPlace Mapper Pro between two devices

-3. **Share one device** (Mode 3: Multiplex Mode)
-      - Let multiple systems access one Modbus device safely
-      - No special converters or splitters required
-      - Mapper Pro manages timing to prevent collisions
-      - Works like a smart, software-based splitter
+**Three Operating Modes:**

+1. **Mode 1: Listen Only** — Passively tap into RS485 networks to discover registers and analyze traffic without any risk to your system.

+2. **Mode 2: Pass-Through** — Act as a transparent bridge between master and slave, forwarding all traffic while capturing every frame for debugging.

+3. **Mode 3: Multiplex** — Allow multiple masters to share a single slave device safely using intelligent software-based arbitration.

 **What You Get:**